learn-co-curriculum/phase-3-reading-error-messages/README.md

-# Introduction to Reading Ruby Error Messages
+# Intro to Reading Ruby Error Messages

-## Reading Error Messages from Tests
+## Overview

+In this lab, you'll be reading error messages from tests.
 This lab is designed so that both running the files *and* running the test suite via the `learn` command will show the error messages for you to decode.
 Moving forward though, you'll be reading error messages mainly through running the test suite.

 ## Objectives